Wicklow to Cork a road trip

 This area is one of the easiest places to road trip in Ireland due to its proximity to Dublin.
-The Celtic Coast has much to offer and many hidden gems that tourists may have missed in previous visits.
+The East Coast has much to offer and many hidden gems that tourists may have missed in previous visits.
 From stunning natural scenery to wild camping, ancient megaliths and literally 5000 years worth of history it is a part of Ireland that needs to be discovered.